-A working group created an initial draft of these rules, using the rules adopted for the Provisional License Program (PLP) as a framework for its discussion.
-The proposed SPPE rules maintain some of the language from the PLP rules, but vary in other respects.
+A working group created an initial draft of these rules, using the rules adopted for the Provisional License Program (PLP) as a framework for its discussion.1 The proposed SPPE rules maintain some of the language from the PLP rules, but vary in other respects.
+The current version of the rules reflects changes made after consideration of substantive public comments and deliberation by the Committee.